-What is a vaccine passport?
+What is a digital vaccine passport?

 There’s no set definition of a vaccine passport, rather a concept.
 Simply put, it’s “evidence of your vaccination status in a form that will be accepted by your destination country or region to remove or reduce barriers to travel,” according to the Independent.

-When implemented, it will allow people to prove their vaccination status and potentially travel abroad, depending on if the arrival country will consider it sufficient for entering its borders.
+When implemented, it will allow people to prove their vaccination status and potentially travel abroad, depending on if the arrival country will consider it sufficient evidence for entering its borders.

 What do vaccine passports look like?